ibm-cloud-docs/vmware-service/common/iam-integration.md

 # VMware Cloud Director single sign-on with IBM Cloud IAM
 {: #iam-integration}

-Authentication and authorization to VMware Cloud Director defaults to using IBM Cloud IAM (Identity and Access Management).
-Users log in to VMware Cloud Director by using their IBM Cloud credentials.
-When logged in to the IBM Cloud account with the {{site.data.keyword.vmware-service_short}} instance, single sign-on (SSO) is used to access VMware Cloud Director.
+Authentication and authorization to VMware Cloud Director defaults to using {{site.data.keyword.cloud}} IAM (Identity and Access Management).
+Users log in to VMware Cloud Director by using their {{site.data.keyword.cloud_notm}} credentials.
+When logged in to the {{site.data.keyword.cloud_notm}} account with the {{site.data.keyword.vmware-service_short}} instance, single sign-on (SSO) is used to access VMware Cloud Director.

 ## Before you begin
 {: #iam-integration-prereq}

 Review roles and assign resource access for {{site.data.keyword.vmware-service_short}} instances.
-For more information, see [Managing IAM access for {{site.data.keyword.vmware-service_short}}](/docs/vmware-service?topic=vmware-service-iam&interface=ui) and [Roles and permissions for VMware Cloud Director](/docs/vmwaresolutions?topic=vmwaresolutions-iam_vcd&interface=ui).
+For more information, see [Managing IAM access for {{site.data.keyword.vmware-service_short}}](/docs/vmware-service?topic=vmware-service-iam&interface=ui) and [Roles and permissions for VMware Cloud Director](/docs/vmware-service?topic=vmware-service-iam_vcd).

 ## Responsibilities when you use IAM
 {: #iam-integration-responsib}

-Review the following information to understand your responsibilities and IBM responsibilities for managing IAM.
+Review the following information to understand your responsibilities and {{site.data.keyword.IBM}} responsibilities for managing IAM.

 ### IBM responsibilities
 {: #iam-integration-responsib-ibm}

-Review the IBM's responsibilities for managing IAM.
+Review IBM responsibilities for managing IAM.

 * Configure the IAM integration with the VMware Cloud Director console by using OpenID Connect (OIDC) for new deployments.
 * In the VMware Cloud Director console, populate the initial roles and permissions that map to the IAM roles.
 For more information, see [Roles and permissions for VMware Cloud Director](/docs/vmwaresolutions?topic=vmwaresolutions-iam_vcd&interface=ui).